 Mid North Coast

 South West Rocks truly rocks (awful pun regrettably intended).
 Filled with foodie fun, opportunities to explore, and plenty of beaches for sunning oneself on the sand, South West Rocks has it all.
 Go all-in for action by making the trek to the gorgeous Mermaid Pools, enjoying one of the world’s best cave dives at Fish Rock Cave, or hiking up to the Smoky Cape Lighthouse to drink in those sweet ocean views.
 Then peel off the athleisure gear and treat yourself to some well deserved maple-glazed bacon French toast at Malt & Honey.

 When you’re heading up to the Northern Rivers region of NSW you might be tempted to go straight to Byron, but honestly, Yamba is giving Byron a run for its money these days.
 Yamba is filled with chilled out vibes, dreamy turquoise beaches, an epic foodie scene—it’s everything you love about Byron minus the hoards of backpackers and super-rich yogis.

 And, as you’d expect from a town three hours from Brisbane, there are more beautiful beaches than you could poke a stick at.
 Main Beach is great but our personal pick is Spookys in nearby Angourie, which is a bit of a local’s secret.
-Formerly a sleepy fishing village, Yamba has become a bit of a haven for foodies with a bunch of drool-worthy restaurants (Karrikin and the Pacific Hotel are our top picks) and some truly gourmet food markets.
+Formerly a sleepy fishing village, Yamba has become a bit of a haven for foodies with a bunch of drool-worthy restaurants and some truly gourmet food markets.

 Keep the coastal vibes going with our guide to the best oyster huts in NSW.